What are the most spectacular roads in France?

 Col d'Azet is a high mountain pass at an elevation of 1,580m (5,183ft) above sea level, located in the Hautes-Pyrénées department of France.

-Col de Rousset is a high mountain pass at an elevation of 1.254m (4,114ft) above the sea level, located in the Drôme department in southeastern France.
-The road winds its way between Die and the village of Chamaloc in a setting that still feels like Provence, with its lavender fragrance.
+Col de Jou is a mountain pass at an elevation of 1.125m (3,690ft) above sea level, located in the Pyrénées-Orientales department in France.

 Guide to the top of Col de Finiels

-Col de Finiels is a high mountain pass at an elevation of 1.541m (5,055ft) above the sea level, located in the Lozère département in southern France.
+Col de Finiels is a high mountain pass at an elevation of 1.541m (5,055ft) above sea level, located in the Lozère département of France.

-Col de Bleine is a high mountain pass at an elevation of 1.439m (4,721ft) above the sea level, located in Provence-Alpes-Cote d'Azur, in France.
+Col de Bleine is a mountain pass at an elevation of 1,439 m (4,721 ft) above sea level, located in the Alpes-Maritimes department of France.

 A memorable road trip to Mont Colombis

-Mont Colombis is a high mountain pass at an elevation of 1.734m (5,686ft) above the sea level, located in the Hautes-Alpes department in southeastern France.
+Mont Colombis is a high mountain peak at an elevation of 1.734m (5,686ft) above sea level, located in the Hautes-Alpes department, in France.

 Chris Froome has become the first man to cycle non-stop the Eurotunnel